RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

 Stop Instance
 ^^^^^^^^^^^^^
+Catalyst allows you to stop the instance which is already Running.

 Follow below steps to stop the Instance:

-Catalyst allows you to stop the instatnce which is already Running.

   * Click on the Stop icon present on the instance